 Philip Lubin is a professor of Physics at UC Santa Barbara whose primary research has been focused on studies of the early universe in the millimeter wavelengths bands as well as applications of directed energy for planetary defense and relativistic propulsion.
 His group has designed, developed and fielded more than two dozen ground based and balloon borne missions and helped develop two major cosmology satellites.
 His group has worked on applications of directed energy systems for both small scale single launcher solutions as well as large standoff systems for planetary defense and on applications to allow small interstellar probes.
 He is co-recipient of the 2006 Gruber Prize in Cosmology along with the COBE science team for their groundbreaking work in cosmology.
 He has published more than 300 scientific papers.

 My name is Travis Brashears.
 I am an Engineering Physics and Pre-Business double major at UC Berkeley.
 I have done two years of research on directed energy applications at UC Santa Barbara.
 I have published two papers as first author in this area and also have devised one of the first “spacecraft on a chip” in my third paper.
-I am now pursuing High Powered Rocketry and am on the Aerodynamics team for the Cal Solar Car Team at UC Berkeley.
+I am now pursuing innovations in space technologies at Space Technologies at Cal while at UC Berkeley.

 I studied Computer Science at UC Santa Barbara where I seized opportunities to collaborate with researchers in the Physics, Geography and Computer Science domains as an undergraduate.
 I have dedicated most of my academic time to research projects in the pursuit of innovation.
 Now a graduate student, I’m earning my Master’s degree in Geographic Information Science before continuing on to a PhD.